 Here are a few things that you can do to help with your postpartum depression – both to prevent it and to treat it.

 First, you need help.
 It takes a village to raise a child but more so it takes a clan of women to help you with your newborn.
 It is not enough for you to just have your partner with you.
 You need more help than that.
 In aboriginal cultures and in our not too far past, women had multiple women around us.
 We had midwives, we had doulas, we had our aunts, we had our sisters, we had our mothers, we had women from the village, women in the neighborhood and they would help us with our newborns.
 They would cook, they would clean, they would help us with breastfeeding issues, diapering issues, answer our new mother concerns and keep our spirits up.
 Plus they would hold our baby so we could get some sleep.

 Now, if you do not get enough help, you are going to experience overwhelm.
 So organizing help before the baby is born is crucial to help to prevent postpartum depression and absolutely, if there are any signs of postpartum depression, then you want to get help as soon as possible.
 And I am talking about getting the women there.
 Now you also need to get help in terms of contacting your healthcare provider.
 You need to get your lactation expert there.
 Professional help is important but gathering your supportive clan of women is crucial to your postpartum wellbeing.

 Get Sleep to Make Serotonin

 Get Estrogen +B Vitamins

 Teary, anxious, unable to sleep, irritable, not bonding with the baby.
-Even, sometimes, trouble having your milk coming in can actually be some of those signs that can make you even more depressed.
-If you suffer from postpartum depression when you are young, you are much more likely to have menopausal depression later so please alert your healthcare providers so that they know that you need to get on treatment.
-You probably need bioidentical hormones if you can take them, as soon as possible going into perimenopause and menopause.
+Sometimes, trouble having your milk come in can actually be a sign and can make you even more depressed.
+If you suffer from postpartum depression when you are young, you are much more likely to have menopausal depression later so please alert your healthcare providers so that they know that you need to get treatment.
+You’ll probably need bioidentical hormones if you can take them, as soon as possible going into perimenopause and menopause.